Framework-Specific Routing Patterns

 current = current.children.get(segment)!;

-} else if (segment.startsWith(':')) {
+} else if (current.children.has(':')) {

-const paramName = segment.slice(1);
+const dynNode = current.children.get(':')!;

-if (current) params[paramName] = segment;
+if (dynNode.paramName) params[dynNode.paramName] = segment;

 } else {